 Students will be given the chance to experience both teaching and research activities.
 TA assignments vary based upon the advisor's home department.

 All graduate assistant and graduate hourly appointees working toward degree requirements during the summer or field sessions are required to register for 3 to 4 research credits.

-The PhD candidate, in collaboration with his or her advisor, selects a thesis committee (five professors, one from other than his or her home department or division).
+The PhD candidate, in collaboration with his or her advisor, selects a thesis committee (four professors, one from other than his or her home department or division).

 The Master of Science (thesis) candidate, in collaboration with his or her advisor, selects a thesis committee of three professors.
 All may be from the home department.

 The advisor/thesis Committee form should be completed during the first semester at Mines.
 Please refer to the Office of Graduate Studies advisor/thesis committee webpage for more information.